yuwenchen31/translation_detection/README.md

 ```
 python main.py mtht
 ```
+This also works for classification task using features with low (<5) Variance Inflation Factor (VIF).

 ### Files and Directories
+Files listed here are not exhaustive.
+We only list out more relevant files.

-- `main.py` - implements the classification with grid search and recursive feature elimination (RFECV).
+- `main.py` - implements the classification with grid search and recursive feature elimination (RFECV). (section 4.2)
-- `vif_classification.py` -  implements the classification using features whose Variance Inflation Factor (VIF) are below 5.
+- `vif_classification.py` -  implements the classification using features whose Variance Inflation Factor (VIF) are below 5. (section 4.2)
-- `feature_calculation/` -
+- `feature_calculation/` - files implement the translationese features (section 4.1)
+- `coefficient_calculation/` - files to extract the feature importance metrics (section 5.2)
+   - `1_combine_all.py` -

+- `preprocessing/` - contains files for extracting the non-translationese parts from the raw data (newstest) and splitting data
+  - `mtht_data.py` - extracts the non-translationese from [newstest2016-2019](http://www.statmt.org/wmt19/results.html).
+  - `htpe_data.py` - extracts the ht and pe part from [Microsoft Human-Parity](https://github.com/MicrosoftTranslator/Translator-HumanParityData).
+  - `mtpe_data.py` - extracts mt and pe from

 ### Results